Distributional Modeling and Forecasting of Natural Gas Prices

-In another forecasting study \textcite{su2019data_a} used linear regression, support vector machines, and boosting to predict daily spot pricing data of the Henry Hub natural gas price.
-They followed \textcite{vceperic2017short} by using heating oil prices, storage capacity, and natural gas imports as explanatory variables.
+\textcite{nguyen2010short} combined wavelet transformations with various models such as linear regression, \acp{ANN}, and \ac{GARCH} to forecast natural gas prices.
+The considered linear models outperformed the nonlinear counterparts like the multilayer perceptron models. \textcite{salehnia2013forecasting} focused on variable selection and proposed using the gamma test for this.
+Afterward, they used several forecasting models, including local linear regression and \acp{ANN}, to predict natural gas prices at different time scales.
+Their results favor the \ac{ANN} that did not use any external inputs.
+The importance of prior variable selection was later revisited by \textcite{vceperic2017short}.
+They showed that prior variable selection is crucial for obtaining accurate forecasts using \acp{ANN} and support vector regressions.
+Otherwise, classical time series models outperform these machine learning methods. \textcite{geng2017relationship} explored the relationship between crude oil and natural gas prices using linear and nonlinear Granger causality.
+They find that the oil price linearly causes the natural gas price. \textcite{su2019data_a} used linear regression, support vector machines, and boosting to predict daily natural gas spot prices.
+They followed \textcite{vceperic2017short} by using heating oil prices, storage capacities, and natural gas imports as explanatory variables.
 The LSboost algorithm, which minimizes the squared error, outperformed the linear regression and the support vector machine.
-An \ac{ANN} outperformed the gradient boosting in a previous study.
+An \ac{ANN} outperformed gradient boosting in a previous study.